-I’m excited to share with you about the new series of products I am currently creating.
+I’m excited to share with you the new series of products I am creating.

 Places Please is a series of short biographies about professional theatre artists.
 There will be biographies about actors, directors, set designers, playwrights, costume designers and more.

 Here is some terrific news on Lin Manuel Miranda!